damiangreen/nextjs-typescript-api/README.md

 ## Steps to complete your project

 - At the start of this project you would have forked the Dauntless React Test repository and once you are complete we would like you to push the code to a public repository in your github account and then provide the link to the repository to Dauntless.

+## To do

+- Improve styling of currency page
+- Automated tests
+- See if the open source typings library can be updated